domenic/blog.domenic.me/source/_posts/2013-09-05-es6-iterators-generators-and-iterables.markdown

 the `--harmony` flag (or "Experimental JavaScript Features" in chrome://flags).
 It also has some form of `for`-`of`, which only works with generators and with the custom iterables returned by `Array.prototype.values` and `Array.prototype.keys`, but does not work with anything else (e.g. arrays themselves).
 I assume this is because the iteration protocol has not been implemented yet.
-It does not have generator comprehensions.
+V8 does not have generator comprehensions.

 SpiderMonkey (Firefox) has an old version of everything here, with outdated syntax and semantics.
 Over the last week or so, Andy has submitted patches to update their generator implementation.
 He's now working on `for`-`of` and the